googleforgames/agones/site/content/en/docs/Guides/metrics.md

 #### Using Cloud Monitoring with Workload Identity

-If you would like to enable stackdriver in conjunction with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity), there are a few extra steps you need to follow:
+If you would like to enable Cloud Monitoring in conjunction with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity), there are a few extra steps you need to follow:

 1. When setting up the Google service account following the instructions for [Authenticating to Google Cloud](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to), create two IAM policy bindings, one for `serviceAccount:PROJECT_ID.svc.id.goog[agones-system/agones-controller]` and one for `serviceAccount:PROJECT_ID.svc.id.goog[agones-system/agones-allocator]`.